viking-sudo-rm/StackNN/README.md

 * Initialize stack memory block to a parameterized constant size rather than concating repeatedly.
 * Fix the LSTM (see [PyTorch documentation on LSTMs](http://pytorch.org/docs/master/nn.html)).
 * Incorporate latest functionality from reverse.py into modularized version (tasks/reverse.py) -- namely the visualization of the stack.

+## Improving the controller

+I am planning on trying a controller that reads the input from a pre-initialized buffer.
+This would allow the controller to learn epsilon transitions and also nicely parallels the structure of shift-reduce parsing.

 ## Tasks